AgalmicVentures/Werk/README.md

 A `CommandAction` helper class allows a `Command` to be run whenever an `Action` is needed, opening up many opportunities for connecting components.

+The `CommandAlias` helper class allows for short aliases of long command lines.

 ### Console
 Consoles allow users to connect to a real time run and enter commands.
 Currently the only available console is the `IpcConsoleServer` and `IpcConsoleClient` pair